Athens, the Capital City of Greece

-Are you planning to recently visit Athens, the Capital City of Greece or go vacations with your friends or family to any of the wonderful Greek islands?
+Are you planning to visit Athens, the Capital City of Greece or Greece vacations with your friends or family to any of the wonderful Greek islands?

 Then this is the best place to be and get all the information you need before you get there, from this great online guide.

-The traveller's Athens revolves around a small area of a city whose greatness extends over time rather than space.
-To understand the layout of Athens, imagine the part of main interest as a sailing ship: On the bridge you will find the Syntagma Square, which is as it should be, Syntagma being the centre of most travellers' activity.
+The traveler's Athens revolves around a small area of a city whose greatness extends over time rather than space.
+To understand the layout of Athens, imagine the part of main interest as a sailing ship: On the bridge you will find the Syntagma Square, which is as it should be, Syntagma being the center of most travelers' activity.
 Directly north, at the tip of the mast, rather like a flag, unfurls one of the world's greatest sculpture collections, the National Archaeological Museum spanning some 5.500 years of Greek civilization.

 The real treasure the hill of Acropolis, is stored in the hold, along with the ancient Agora and the old town, Plaka.
 The anchor chain dangling south is Syngrou Avenue, a freeway-like stretch that leads to beaches, seaports and airports.